 Smoke Shop Owner and Realtor Head to Federal Prison for Structuring Financial Transactions

-DEC 17 (CORPUS CHRISTI, Texas) – The co-owner of Mr. Nice Guys Smoke Shop and a local real estate agent have been ordered to federal prison following their convictions related to a multi-agency investigation into the structuring of financial transactions announced Javier F. Peña, Special Agent in Charge of the United States Drug Enforcement Administration (DEA), Houston Division and Kenneth Magidson, United States Attorney, Southern District of Texas.
-Leroy Mitchan Jr., 34, and Justin Colmenero, 30, previously pleaded guilty as did Mitchan's wife, Kimberly Davis, 27.
+CORPUS CHRISTI, Texas – The co-owner of Mr. Nice Guys Smoke Shop and a local real estate agent have been ordered to federal prison following their convictions related to a multi-agency investigation into the structuring of financial transactions, announced United States Attorney Kenneth Magidson.
+Leroy Mitchan Jr., 34, and Justin Colmenero, 30, previously pleaded guilty as did Mitchan’s wife, Kimberly Davis, 27.
 All are from Corpus Christi.

 Today, U.S. District Judge John D. Rainey, handed Mitchan a sentence of 20 months to be followed by one year of supervised release, while Colmenero will be on probation for three years, but must pay a $6000 fine.
 In handing down the sentence, Judge Rainey distinguished the roles of all the defendants and noted he had never in his career seen a structuring case this extensive.
 Davis was sentenced to five months in custody and five months of home confinement on Nov.
 18, 2013.